-Working among people from many racial and ethnic backgrounds who live in neighborhoods near the University, Micah community members will perform three hours of service a week at 13 model sites.
+Working among people from many racial and ethnic backgrounds who live in neighborhoods near the University, Micah community members will perform three hours of service a week together at one of 13 model sites.
 The program provides your transportation.

 Donald Stump, Ph.D. has directed the Micah program since Michael Garanzini, S.J., founded it in 1997.
 Stump worked with student development to create a learning community program for the entire University.
 He is a professor of English and lives in the Shaw neighborhood, where the Micah program first focused its service and where it is still engaged.